Band-gap reduction and band alignments of dilute bismide III--V alloys: Introduction

-Density functional theory (DFT) calculations have also been reported for the dilute III--(V,Bi) alloys, showing that the band gap decreases with increasing Bi concentration, along with a large band-gap bowing \cite{Janotti2002, Deng2010, Reshak2012, Abdiche2010, Mbarki2011}.
-However, most of these calculations use the standard local or semilocal approximations (LDA or GGA) for the exchange and correlation potential, leading to a severe underestimation of band gaps and, therefore, large uncertainties in the results and conclusions are expected.
-Besides, these calculations do not track the changes in the valence-band and conduction-band edges of the alloys with respect to that of the parent compounds, but only the band gap and the size of the spin-orbit splitting.
+Density functional theory (DFT) calculations have been reported for the dilute III--V$_{1-x}$Bi$_x$ alloys, showing that the band gap decreases with increasing Bi concentration, along with a large band-gap bowing \cite{Janotti2002, Deng2010, Reshak2012, Abdiche2010, Mbarki2011}.
+However, most of these calculations use the standard local or semilocal approximations (LDA or GGA) for the exchange and correlation potential, leading to a severe underestimation of band gaps, and, therefore, large uncertainties in the results and conclusions are expected.
+Besides, these calculations do not track the changes in the VBM and CBM of the alloys with respect to those of the parent compounds, but only the band gap and the size of the spin-orbit splitting.
 The former quantities are also essential to understanding the effects of the Bi addition.

 Calculations based on DFT-LDA for structure optimization combined with the Tran and Blaha modified Becke Johnson LDA (TB09 MBJLDA) functional for electronic structure calculations were used to study GaP, GaAs, InAs, InP, InAs, and InSb with 3.7\% Bi\cite{Polak2015}.
 It was found that the conduction band is lowered with the addition of Bi, contrary to the VBAC model.
 However, in these TB09 MBJLDA functional calculations, the band gaps of the III-Vs were adjusted to the experimental data by modifying the scaling factor that modulates the exchange-correlation potential; and the band-alignment calculations relied on just aligning the Kohn-Sham potential in the supercell containing one Bi with that in the supercell of the pure III--V compound, without considering changes in the volume due to Bi, adding uncertainty to the results.
 Therefore, it is yet to be seen how the results of Ref.~\onlinecite{Polak2015} compare with the results of more accurate but much more computationally expensive hybrid functional calculations.